|

 injector is used to pressurise the section of pipe work until the

+plug has been removed.
 In general, power flushing a micro-bore system

 is a more complicated procedure than a standard power flush, and